 10 Where can I get the COVID-19 vaccine if I’m not eligible for Medicare?

-If you’re not eligible for Medicare or don’t hold a Medicare card, you can still get the COVID-19 vaccine free at respiratory clinics and other state-run vaccination clinics.
+If you’re not eligible for Medicare or don’t hold a Medicare card, you can still get a COVID-19 vaccine for free at respiratory clinics and other state-run vaccination clinics.
 To find out where you can get a COVID-19 vaccine, please visit the Vaccine clinic finder or call the National Coronavirus and COVID-19 Vaccine Helpline on 1800 020 080.

-12 The Australian Government has updated its advice on the AstraZeneca vaccine.
+11 The Australian Government has updated its advice on the AstraZeneca vaccine.
 What does this mean for me?